tbhaxor/mongo-secure/README.md

 Another reasons are as follows

-1. Fix the above mentioned vulnerability without
+1. Fix the above mentioned vulnerability without any complexity
 2. Minimize the time to validate data and report it tainted
 3. Slimline and fast
 4. No additional skill/library required